deparkes/OOMMFTools/README.md

 ==========

 OOMMFTools is a set of utilities designed to assist OOMMF postprocessing.

-Originally developed by Mark Mascaro.
+Originally released by Mark Mascaro as a GUI program, OOMMFTools has since been modified to include commandline utilities to allow for easy batch processing of OOMMF data.

 Different branches have different levels of features/maturity:

 - Master: The original OOMMFTools.
 GUI only.
+Stable.

 - Release-1.1: As the master branch, but with added commandline functionality for easy batch processing.
+Very much a work in progress.
+Please let me know of any problems via the issue tracker.

 - Develop: Newer features/updates.
 Possibly more bugs than Release version.